Off The MRKT

 1. Overwhelming specimen numbers, reagent shortages, and extended shifts

 The US public health system has been significantly overwhelmed since the COVID-19 fight began.
 Medical knowledge, health care practices, and resources have been stretched thin and have impacted testing platforms.
 Testing at least 800,000 samples each day is worrying amidst high demand for rapid results and reports.
+To handle this volume, many labs have had to rely heavily on a laboratory information system (LIS) to efficiently manage the influx of specimen data and ensure timely communication of test results.
+These systems streamline workflows, reduce manual errors, and help labs keep up with reporting demands during the pandemic.
 Although some diagnostic centers have been able to withstand the pressure, providing quality service for over a year, it’s generally a challenging issue many medical labs are still dealing with.

 These high daily demands have also resulted in lab workers having to work overtime in the past year.
 Moreover, at a point, some labs reported shortages in testing reagents.
 Others requested more PPEs to better equip themselves while on duty as medical lab professionals.
 This has taken a toll on medical professionals, which could have long-term effects on healthcare delivery if they can’t work in shifts.